retgits/katacoda-scenarios/flogo-webui/step4.md

+Awesome!
+So now we have a flow where we can add logic to.
+Let's start with adding a trigger.
 Where flows represent the logic of the service, a trigger gives the flow the option to start.
 Out of the box Project Flogo comes with a bunch of triggers and if none of them fit your needs, you can either create new ones yourself or look at the [community](https://tibcosoftware.github.io/flogo/showcases/).

+#### Add a new trigger
-For now we’ll choose the Receive HTTP Message as the trigger which means our microservice will listen to incoming HTTP messages.
+On the left hand side of the screen you should see a dotted box with a `+` sign in it.
+When you click there you'll be asked to select a trigger to get started.
+For now we’ll choose the **Receive HTTP Message**, which means our microservice will listen to incoming HTTP messages.